Chaitu-Boss/Customer-Churn-ANN-classification/README.md

 # Customer-Churn-ANN

-After Cloning/Downloading The Repository use the command to run the app locally **streamlit run app.py**
+After Cloning/Downloading The Repository use the command to run the app locally:

+**streamlit run app.py**